Volume II: Section 4 - Rules of the Tribunal and Courts of the Church in Wales

 (c) such other persons as may be co-opted under paragraph 11 below.

-- The Chairman shall be appointed from among the members by the Bishop of the diocese after consultation with the Diocesan Conference, the Chancellor and the Council for the care of Churches.
+The Chairman shall be appointed from among the members by the Bishop of the diocese after consultation with the Diocesan Conference and the Chancellor.

 (a) knowledge of the history, development and use of church buildings;